EricHughesABC/EPG/README.md

 The python files are created using the command

-python setup.py build
+`python setup.py build`

-and if no errors have occured then to install
+and if no errors have occured, then to install

-python setup.py install
+`python setup.py install`

 ---